ADD CONDITION

 Lactation Use

-As always, it's best to consult with your healthcare provider about any medications you are considering while breastfeeding.
-They can help you weigh the potential risks and benefits to ensure the safety of both you and your baby.
+If you are breastfeeding, it's important to know that there is no specific information available regarding the effects of this medication on nursing mothers or lactation (the process of producing breast milk).
+Since there are no detailed guidelines or warnings, it’s always a good idea to consult with your healthcare provider about any medications you are considering while breastfeeding.
+They can help you understand any potential risks and ensure the safety of both you and your baby.

 Pediatric Use